-Then, in the case of every right in the pilot, we ask our respondents to provide us with more specific information about those who were especially at-risk for abuse, asking for torture:
+At this point, we turned to questions about the range of respect for the rights being discussed.
+First, we ask our respondents to provide us with more specific information about those who were especially at-risk for abuse in 2018, asking for torture:

-From January through June 2017, which types of identities, affiliations, groups, activities, locations, or other attributes, if any, were especially vulnerable to torture and ill-treatment by government agents, such as soldiers, police officers, and other state-sanctioned actors?
+In 2018, which groups of people, if any, were especially vulnerable to torture and ill-treatment by government agents, such as soldiers, police officers, and other state-sanctioned actors?
 (Select all that apply.)